michhar/navigating-ml/README.md

 A great Computer Vision course out of Stanford in 2017: [videos here](https://m.youtube.com/playlist?list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv)

+## Practice Makes Better

+### Kaggle Competitions

+A lot of folks have recommended [Kaggle Competitions](https://www.kaggle.com/competitions) to me as they are a great place to stretch your ML muscles and start coding on an fun and exciting challenge.
+There are several "start here" problems to begin solving such as [prediction survival on the Titanic](https://www.kaggle.com/c/titanic).

+If you're more advanced there's a nice Computer Vision masking challenge [here](https://www.kaggle.com/c/carvana-image-masking-challenge) which closes in September 2017, but the code and data will still be up to check out.

 ### Thanks for Reading and Give me a Shout on Twitter if You'd Like to Chat ML or Have Some Favorite Resources Yourself

 Twitter:  @rheartpython

 LinkedIn:  https://www.linkedin.com/in/micheleenharris

 Issues or PRs welcome.